microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 ![ACR without Public Access but Set with Trusted Access](/Docs/Pictures/acr_private.png)
 **Important**: Trusted Access is required to be enabled for this feature to work!

 You will then need a managed identity which has access to the ACR (can be set from the ACR's Access Control with a role like AcrPull).
-You will need both the MI's full resource ID as well as it's principle ID (easily retrieve in portal from MI's Overview blade).
+You will need both the MI's full resource ID as well as its principal ID (easily retrieved in the portal from MI's Overview blade).

 Then update these values in the values.yaml:
 ``` yaml